 Travelling alone as a solo female

 The best part about group tours is that you arrive alone but you will never be alone.
-On most of the tours I’ve been on with any company there has been a high percentage of solo travellers and most of them are female.
+On most of the tours I’ve been on with any company, there has been a high percentage of solo travellers and most of them are female.
 YES GIRLS!

 I feel very comfortable travelling in groups and that’s why I chose a tour.
 It’s also a lot safer as a female traveller as there’s a group of you travelling together.

-Egypt isn’t really a great place to wonder around by yourself.
+Egypt isn’t really a great place to wander around by yourself.
 I went to the shop across the road from our cruise ship which was docked at the time, and the police insisted on escorting me across the road.
 True story.